Mohibullah "Mo" Khan

 Mohibullah Khan, often referred to by the nickname "Mo Khan", (2 December 1937 – 31 March 1994) was a squash player from Pakistan.
 He was one of the leading players in the game in the 1960s and a member of the famous Khan squash dynasty.
-His biggest triumph was winning the British Open in 1963.
+His biggest triumph was winning the British Open in 1963, and he is a member of the U.S. Squash Hall of Fame.

 Life and career

-Mo was the nephew of the two most dominant Pakistani squash players of the 1950s – the brothers Hashim Khan and Azam Khan.
-He was also the nephew of Roshan Khan, winner of the British Open in 1957.
-Roshan is the father of Jahangir Khan, regarded as the greatest squash player in history.
+Mo was the nephew of the two most dominant Pakistani squash players of the 1950s—the brothers Hashim Khan and Azam Khan—and of Roshan Khan, winner of the British Open in 1957.
+His cousin, Jahangir Khan, son of Roshan Khan, is regarded as the greatest squash player in history.
 During the 1950s and 1960s, Mo and his uncles Hashim, Azam, and Roshan dominated the sport by capturing almost every major professional squash competition.

-Mo finished runner-up at the British Open to his uncle Azam in 1959, 1961 and 1962.
-(The British Open was considered to be the effective world championship of the sport at the time.)
-He then won the British Open in 1963 in dramatic fashion.
+Mo finished runner-up at the British Open to his uncle Azam in 1959, 1961, and 1962, when The British Open was considered to be the effective world championship of the sport at the time.
+He then won the British Open in 1963.
 In the final against A.A.
 AbouTaleb of Egypt, he saved multiple match-points from 8-1 down in the fourth game as he came back to win in five games 9-4, 5-9, 3-9, 10-8, 9-6.
 It would be his first and only British Open title.

 In 1963, following his win in the British Open, Mo secured the backing of United States President John F. Kennedy to move to the US and take up a position as a squash professional at the Harvard Club in Boston.
 He spent most of the years following his move to the States playing and teaching squash's North American (i.e. hardball) game.
-This he speedily mastered to the point of being runner-up to his uncle Hashim in the 1963 North American Open, whose 1964, 1965, 1966, and 1968 editions (as well as five straight North American Pro events from 1965–69) Mohibullah would subsequently capture.
+He was runner-up to his uncle Hashim in the 1963 North American Open, and won the Open in 1964, 1965, 1966, and 1968 as well as five straight North American Pro events from 1965–69.

-Though this change of both environment and emphasis would exact a price in the form of Mo's straight-set semi-final loss to Michael Oddy in the 1964 British Open, it was undoubtedly a smart career move for this volatile extrovert, whose exceptional shotmaking skills were perfectly tailored to the North American game.
-While the formidable records of both Hashim and Azam were predicated on solid error-free play and relentless retrieving, Mohibullah evinced a crowd-pleasing flair for the spectacular.
+The change of both environment and emphasis most likely influenced Mo's straight-set semi-final loss to Michael Oddy in the 1964 British Open.